PLSysSec/rlbox/README.md

    cd build && cmake -E env LSAN_OPTIONS=suppressions=../leak_suppressions.txt UBSAN_OPTIONS=suppressions=../ub_suppressions.txt ctest -V
    ```

-Currently rlbox has been tested and should work with gcc-7 or later and
+Currently RLBox has been tested and should work with gcc-7 or later and
 clang-5, Visual Studio 2019 (possibly previous versions as well) or later.
 If
 you are using other compilers/compiler versions (like mingw), these may also be
 supported.
 Simply run the test suite and check that everything passes.